-Crude awakening Bookmark has been added
+Crude awakening has been saved

 The impact of plummeting crude oil prices on company finances

 What has caused the sudden fall in oil price?
 What effect will this have on the industry?
 Who will be the winners and who will be the losers?
 Our recent article provides a view of the impact the plummeting crude oil price will have on company finances.

 - Can shale survive in a lower-price environment?

 - The impact of falling oil prices on oil company finances

 The collapse of crude oil prices in the second half of 2014 caught many by surprise.
 The price of Brent crude fell more than 50 per cent from $115 per barrel (bbl) in June to below $50/bbl by early January in 2015 and shows no sign of reaching the bottom just yet.
 For four years up to June 2014 oil prices had remained consistently above the $100/bbl mark, which the Saudi oil minister, Ali Al-Naimi, viewed as the optimum price to balance the market between crude oil price producers and consumers.

 The last fall of this magnitude was during the financial crisis: in July 2008 prices were approaching $150/bbl, but had plummeted to below $50/bbl by the end of the year.
 This dramatic price collapse was in response to severe recession in many countries.
 However, the fall proved to be temporary and oil prices were back up above $100/bbl by early 2011.